atomisthq/docs/docs/reference-docs/rug/rug-predicates.md

-When writing test assertions or when specifying that a Rug editor should not be applied with a precondition it is often useful, and more readable, to be able to specify and even reuse this logic by defining a Rug Predicate.
+When writing test assertions or when specifying that a Rug editor should not be applied with a precondition it is often useful, and more readable, to be able to specify and even reuse this logic by defining a Rug predicate.

-A Rug Predicate is an expression that returns a `Boolean` `true` or `false` value.
+A Rug predicate is an expression that returns a `Boolean` `true` or `false` value.

 ### A Simple Rug Predicate based on a [Rug Type][types] being supported